OvertCoffee/grocy-api-middleware/README.md

 - [ ] Use output of the inventory scraper and add to grocy's inventory.
     - [ ] Check item names against database of known items, convert to common name where applicable.
-        * e.g. accept either "Klassen Dill Pickle Chips" or "Great Value Pickle Chips" and replenish the same item in grocy.
+        * e.g. accept either "Klassen Dill Sliced Pickle Chips" or "Great Value Pickle Chips" and replenish the same item in grocy.

 - [ ] Provide backend to a web app for decrementing/managing inventory.